ratcode404/ratcode404.github.io/CTF-Writeups/Ophiuchi-HTB.md

 ![2ophiuchi](https://i.imgur.com/Gu0RJ3v.png)

 We can use this deserialization vulnerablity to get remote code execution - For this I used and cloned [yaml payload on GitHub](https://github.com/artsploit/yaml-payload).
+It is a tiny project for generating payloads for the SnakeYAML deserialization gadget by running a payload on a vulnerable host.

 `git clone https://github.com/artsploit/yaml-payload`